 Cayman’s ARK is a registered non-profit, grassroots, charitable foundation founded in 2006.
-ARK’s aim is to improve the standard of living for disadvantaged families with programmes such as CASA, which renovates homes in deplorable condition; Feed Cayman, which provides families with food at home and school; Re-Connect, which keeps families with power, water and also provides temporary housing.
-MER (Mentor Educate Reinforce) is an academic remediation tutoring program focused on empowering struggling students with learning difficulties from underprivileged homes.
-The Crisis Initiative provides financial aid for uninsured families with life threatening or medical emergencies and unexpected crisis.
+ARK’s aim is to improve the standard of living for disadvantaged families in Cayman.
+Programmes include CASA, which renovates homes in deplorable condition; Feed Cayman, which provides families with food at home and school; Re-Connect, which keeps families connected to power, water and temporary housing and MER (Mentor Educate Reinforce), an intensive academic remediation tutoring programme, focused on empowering students with learning difficulties from underprivileged homes.
+The Crisis Initiative provides immediate relief for uninsured families in a crisis due to a life threatening or medical emergency or unexpected disaster.

 Big Brothers Big Sisters of the Cayman Islands

 Tel: (345) 923 2471 or Tel: (345) 325-9661

 Big Brother Big Sisters of the Cayman Islands (BBBS Cayman) is part of an international youth mentoring programme which serves boys and girls ages 7-16 years old.
 Each child, known as a Little, is matched with an adult mentor, known as a Big brother or a Big sister.
 The Little and their Big meet regularly, with professional support provided by BBBS staff.
 Bigs act as a friend and role model for their Little, helping them to achieve their best potential.
 New members are always welcome.

 Tel: (345) 923 1135 or (345) 936 1135 or (345) 938 1135